 We met with the school to explain their disorder and we were able to get 504s for the boys with accommodations such as the ability to wear headphones, frequent breaks, and excused tardies and absences, as they were too sick to go some days.

-Liam’s OCD, paranoia, depression, and chronic fatigue did get better after a month or two, but he still had sensory issues and rages when his protein intake was too low.
-Maxwell was the same.
+His brother’s OCD, paranoia, depression, and chronic fatigue did get better after a month or two, but he still had sensory issues and rages when his protein intake was too low.
+My son was the same.
 With enough protein, his sensory issues and rages were virtually gone!
 We believe it is connected to the fight or flight mechanism.
 We also found another big piece of the puzzle is detoxification.
 Daily charcoal, epsom salt, or bentonite clay baths, and prunes made sure they were not holding in toxins and dead bacteria.
 Probiotics are a must!

 Although the boys aren’t completely back to normal, they are 80-90% back!
-Maxwell still has ADHD symptoms and Liam gets mild OCD and depression when exposed to illness.
+My boy still has ADHD symptoms and my other gets mild OCD and depression when exposed to illness.
 They still rage when they don’t get enough protein or too much sugar.
 We avoid dyes and they eat a gluten free diet to reduce inflammation.
 They are happy and themselves most of the time now though!
-When they do flare, Liam has a 504 in place to accommodate his needs and Maxwell has been granted an IEP due to the fact that his symptoms can affect his learning ability.
+When they do flare, my younger son has a 504 in place to accommodate his needs and has been granted an IEP due to the fact that his symptoms can affect his learning ability.

 We have been to hell and back, but our family life is filled with joy and fun again!
 We are all stronger and better able to deal with flares.
 My best advice is to follow your gut.
 Don’t let uninformed providers or school staff discourage you or make you stop advocating for your child!
 This is not an easy road and there are no quick fixes.
 This is not your fault.
 This is not your kid’s fault.
 You will learn to treasure the ‘normal’ days so much more!
 You will find out what you’re made of!
 You will see your kids again!
 Don’t lose hope!”